jointxroad/About/README.md

 **X-Road SDK** is developer's package which contains for example integration patterns and code examples, API standards, Code examples for basic operations in X-Road including communication with Security Server.
 It's the primary toolkit to get started with utilizing X-Road in service and application development.

-It’s free and open.
-Join the community https://joinxroadcommunity.herokuapp.com/

 Background story behind this community can be found from ![Birth of Joint X-Road Community](https://tarinoitadigitalisaatiosta.wordpress.com/2015/09/04/birth-of-joint-x-road-community/)

 ## For whom?
 All developers who are interested about X-Road are more than welcome.
 There are some local X-Road development related communities in diaspora around the world.
 For those Joint X-Road community is an opportunity to be part of larger global X-Road developer community.

+Community uses Slack for day to day communication.
+It’s free and open.
+Join the community Slack from https://joinxroadcommunity.herokuapp.com/

 ## Why?